ananyasinha-1/Login-page/README.md

 - CSS

 ## 📄 Project Overview
 This project is designed to understand the fundamentals of login page creation using front-end technologies.
 It focuses on form structure, styling, and basic JavaScript logic without using any backend or external libraries.

 ## 🎯 Objective
-To design and implement a responsive and visually appealing login page using HTML and CSS, focusing on layout structure, styling, and user interface design principles.
+To design and implement a responsive and visually appealing lohin page using HTML and CSS, focusing on layout structure, styling and user interface design principles
 ---
 This project is intended for learning and practice purposes.